-From May 25 to 27 the World Superbike Championship is back on the circuit where it all began, Donington Park, for the sixth round of the season.
+From July 5 to 7 the World Superbike Championship is back on the circuit where it all began, Donington Park, for the eighth round of the season.
 It was on April 3, 1988 at Donington Park that the first race of the first World Superbike Championship was held.

 Located in the hills of Leicestershire, Donington Park is a circuit that alternates between two very different sections: the first segment is fast and smooth while the second is full of abrupt braking sections that make it seem like a stop-and-go track.